 - Arthritis.
 Exercise is one of the most important options for arthritis management.
 Regular activity aids in lubricating the joints and can help reduce overall pain and stiffness that is often present among individuals with arthritis.
 Moreover, routine exercise can help maintain a healthy weight, which can help better manage the debilitating symptoms of arthritis that are exacerbated by extra weight on the joints.

 - Quality Of Life.
 Maintaining functional independence is something most older adults want and need.
 A regular exercise protocol that includes strength and balance training can help accomplish this.
 Whether you are part of a walking group or attend fitness classes, exercise can be a part of a fun social event.
 Maintaining strong social ties is essential for seniors and by being active with friends, you can improve your overall health outlook.
 The key is to find a form of exercise you enjoy.
 A good goal is to be physically active for 30 minutes every day and to strength train at least two non-consecutive days per week.

 A regular health and fitness routine is stressed across all lifespans.
 Activity may need to be modified to accommodate age, physical restraints, ailments, and conditions, but the elderly can truly benefit from healthy habits and physical activity.

-If you are interested in learning more about health and wellness, I encourage you to schedule an with one of our trusted practitioners at SHIN Wellness.
+If you are interested in learning more about health and wellness, I encourage you to schedule an appointment with one of our trusted practitioners at SHIN Wellness.
 We offer many holistic treatments such as Decompression Therapy, Acupuncture, Chiropractic, Neurofeedback, Psychology, Reiki, Nutrition, Corrective Exercises, and Massage.
-If you need some help figuring out what service is right for you, try our personalized orm Our Wellness Center and Chiropractor office in Miami Florida specializes in restoring your health!
+If you need some help figuring out what service is right for you, try our personalized consultation form.
+Our Wellness Center and Chiropractor office in Miami Florida specializes in restoring your health!